Spousal Support/Alimony

 - Any existing agreement between the parties

-- The financial needs and resources of the parties involved
+- The financial needs and resources of the parties involved.

 As you can see, many of these factors leave a lot to the court’s interpretation.
-If your divorce goes to trial, your attorney will need to present evidence related to each relevant factor and to advocate for a fair total (and duration) of alimony based on your unique situation.
+If your divorce goes to trial, your attorney will need to present evidence related to each relevant factor and advocate for a fair total (and duration) of alimony based on your unique situation.

-How long does alimony last?
+How long does alimony in Maryland last?

 The duration entirely depends on the type of alimony being paid, but in general, payments cease if either person dies, if the recipient remarries, or if continuing to make payments would lead to serious consequences for the paying party.